Endorois case: Later developments

 The ACHPR did not have the power to enforce its decisions, and the government of Kenya had little political will to enforce the Endorois recommendations.
 The government did not follow the recommendation delivering a report within three months.
 The ACHPR and activists such as the Endorois influenced the drafting of the 2010 Constitution of Kenya, which reformed the land law to recognise community ownership.
 In January 2011, Member of Parliament Ekwee Ethuro asked Orengo why he had not taken action as he had stated; Orengo replied that the government could not yet implement remedies because it had not received a sealed copy of the ruling.
 The government did not take action after receiving such a copy.
 During the session of the WGIPC later that year, Kenya's Ministry of Justice stated it would act toward implementation.
 By 2013, the land remained in the control of the park service, which had control over the Endorois people's access to the land.
 Meanwhile, some members of the Endorois community voiced disapproval of the EWC for its failure to hold elections or report its finances.

 The government of Kenya acted to delay the implementation of the Endorois decision.
-Kenya applied for Lake Bogoria Game Reserve to be a UNESCO World Heritage Site without the involvement of the Endorois, facing protests from the EWC and other activist groups.The International Union for Conservation of Nature (IUCN) also evaluated it as a natural site without acknowledging the Endorois or the case.
+Kenya applied for Lake Bogoria Game Reserve to be a UNESCO World Heritage Site without the involvement of the Endorois, facing protests from the EWC and other activist groups.
+The International Union for Conservation of Nature (IUCN) also evaluated it as a natural site without acknowledging the Endorois or the case.
 The ACHPR issued resolutions calling for UNESCO and IUCN to review their processes to protect indigenous rights, stating that listing the World Heritage Site without the consent of the Endorois violated their right to development.
 The Kenyan government met with the ACHPR at its headquarters in April 2013 to discuss a plan for implementation of the Endorois decision.
 Kenya's representative said the plan would be published within three months, but this did not occur.
 At the ACHPR's 53rd session, WGIPC held a workshop about the decision, which was attended by Endorois leaders but not Kenyan officials.
-In November 2013, the ACHPR issued a resolution against Kenya requiring implementation.
+In November 2013, the ACHPR issued a resolution against Kenya calling for implementation.
 This was the first time it had issued a resolution against a state for non-compliance.